CBD for proctitis

 - Lower relapse rates with regular use as part of maintenance therapy

-- Very good digestibility, even with prolonged use
+- Very good tolerability, even with prolonged use

-CBD suppositories for itching and burning in the anus due to proctitis?
+CBD suppositories for itching and burning around the anus caused by proctitis?

 The most common and distressing symptoms of proctitis include anal itching (pruritus ani) and burning in the anal area.
 Both complaints arise from inflammatory irritation of the rectal mucosa, disturbed skin barrier functions, and immunological overreactions.
-Due to the inflammation, the mucous membrane of the rectum is weakened and more permeable.
+Due to the inflammation, the mucosa of the rectum is weakened and more permeable.
 Inflammatory mediators such as cytokines and histamine irritate the nerve endings.
 This can lead to tormenting itching, tingling, stabbing, or a persistent burning sensation – especially after bowel movements, when sitting, or at night.
-In classical therapy, cortisone-containing suppositories or ointments are usually used, which can cause side effects with long-term use.
-CBD suppositories offer a promising, natural, and locally effective alternative here, as they can calm the inflammatory environment and sustainably regenerate the mucous membrane.
+In conventional therapy, corticosteroid-containing suppositories or ointments are usually used for this, but they can cause side effects with long-term use.
+CBD suppositories offer a promising, natural, and locally effective alternative because they can calm the inflammatory environment and sustainably regenerate the mucosa.

 CBD or cortisone for proctitis – which is better tolerated?

 The choice of appropriate treatment for proctitis largely depends on the severity of the inflammation, its cause, and the tolerability of the active ingredients used.
-Cortisone preparations (glucocorticoids) have been part of standard therapy for decades and act quickly during acute flare-ups.
-However, cannabidiol (CBD) is increasingly coming into focus as a gentle alternative or supplement, especially in chronic recurrent cases, cortisone intolerance, or for long-term mucosal care.
-Cortisone is effective in acute proctitis but is not suitable for long-term use as it can damage the mucous membrane and increase the risk of relapse.
+Cortisone preparations (glucocorticoids) have been standard therapy for decades and act quickly in acute flare-ups.
+However, cannabidiol (CBD) is increasingly coming into focus as a gentle alternative or supplement, especially in chronic-recurrent courses, cortisone intolerance, or for long-term mucosal care.
+Cortisone is effective in acute proctitis but is not suitable for long-term use as it can damage the mucosa and increase the risk of relapse.
 CBD, especially in the form of suppositories, is a well-tolerated alternative or supplement.
-It has proven effective particularly in chronic complaints, sensitive mucosa, and as maintenance therapy.
+It has proven particularly effective in chronic complaints, sensitive mucosa, and as maintenance therapy.
 The decision between CBD and cortisone should be made individually – ideally in consultation with a physician.

-CANNEFF® Suppositories with CBD and Hyaluronic Acid for Proctitis?
+Use CANNEFF® suppositories with CBD and hyaluronic acid for proctitis?

-CANNEFF® SUP Rectal Suppositories were specially developed for the treatment of inflamed and irritated mucous membranes in the rectum and are therefore ideal for supportive use in proctitis.
-Their innovative combination of cannabidiol (CBD) and hyaluronic acid offers several therapeutically relevant benefits.
+CANNEFF® SUP rectal suppositories were specially developed for the treatment of inflamed and irritated mucous membranes in the rectum and are therefore ideal for supportive use in proctitis.
+Their innovative combination of cannabidiol (CBD) and hyaluronic acid offers several therapeutically relevant advantages.

 Why CANNEFF® for proctitis?

-- Hyaluronic acid supports the moisture balance of the mucous membrane, promotes the regeneration of small lesions, and contributes to mucosal healing.
+- hyaluronic acid supports the moisture balance of the mucosa, promotes the regeneration of small lesions, and contributes to mucosal healing.

 - The rectal application allows a direct effect at the site of inflammation, without the detour through the gastrointestinal tract.

-- CANNEFF® is well tolerated, also for sensitive mucosa or in combination with conventional medical therapies such as mesalazine or corticosteroids.
+- CANNEFF® is well tolerated, also for sensitive mucosa or in combination with conventional medical therapies such as mesalazine or cortisone.

 - As Medical device Available in pharmacies – over-the-counter and without systemic side effects.